 Surgery is the first-line treatment for primary hyperparathyroidism and has cure rates in excess of 95%.
 Conventional parathyroid surgery requires a large neck incision so surgeons can view all four parathyroid glands in order to identify the gland that needs to be removed.

-Now, sophisticated imaging technology before surgery, and fast biomedical testing during surgery, makes it possible for our surgeons to pinpoint the overactive parathyroid gland for removal, and remove it through through one-inch incisions.
-The new procedure is often performed under local anesthesia in an outpatient setting.
+When appropriate, our endocrine surgeons use sophisticated imaging technology before surgery, and fast biomedical testing during surgery to pinpoint the overactive parathyroid gland for removal through several one-inch incisions.
+The procedure is often performed under local anesthesia in an outpatient setting.
 You may go home the same day and experience fewer complications related to anesthesia such as vomiting, nausea and sore throat when compared to conventional parathyroidectomy.
 The smaller incisions minimize scarring and create a more cosmetically pleasing result.